hamedplay/Spark/docs/architecture/refactor-plan.md

 - [x] Final prefill object typed as `MeetingFormPrefillData`; `editPrefill ?? {...}` preserves exact fields and `||` fallbacks
 - [x] Removed unused default `React` import (now `import { useState } from 'react'`)
 - [x] Removed dead `handleDeleteAndRevert` function and its `deleteAndRevertMeeting` import — the handler was never wired to any UI or modal (`DeleteMeetingModal` only accepts `onPermanentDelete`); no behavior change
+- [x] Phase 3D5 cleanup correction: confirmed `handleDeleteAndRevert` had no UI consumer; the unused handler was removed; its now-orphaned command `deleteAndRevertMeeting.ts` was also removed; no runtime behavior changed; no replacement callback or UI behavior was added
 - [x] `MeetingCardMain` lint: 0 errors, 0 warnings (down from 3 errors)
 - [x] `CreateMeetingForm`, `meetingForm.ts`, `src/types.ts` all lint-clean
 - [x] 12 characterization tests pass